iknowjason/PurpleCloud/docs/tools/ad.md

 - **winlogbeat-7.9.2-windows-x86_64.zip:** The winlogbeat agent that runs on windows 10 endpoints and ships logs to the HELK server.

+**Files found in  ```files/velocihelk``` directory**

+- **sysmonconfig-export.xml:** The sysmon configuration to be used.
+Currently uses github.com/SwiftOnSecurity.

+- **helk.sh.tpl:** The script used to help build the Hunting ELK (HELK) server.

 - **winlogbeat.yml.tpl:** The configuration file for winlogbeat agent that currently sends to HELK using kafka transport.

+- **config.yaml.tpl:** The velociraptor configuration file used to build the internal PKI.
+This is used on the server and client agents.

 ## Details

+There are a few important files that are used in the range that are automatically uploaded and downloaded to resources.
+They can be easily customized.

+* **Sysmon.zip:**  This range includes Sysmon version 14.
+It lives in ```shared/Sysmon.zip```.
+This file gets pushed to a storage container where all Windows 10 endpoints download it.
+You can replace it for customizations.

+* **AzureADConnect.msi:**  This range includes version 2.x of AzureADConnect MSI installer.
+It lives in ```shared/AzureADConnect.msi```.
+This file gets pushed to a storage container where the DC downloads it to the local Administrator desktop.
+You can replace it for customizations.

+* **sysmonconfig-export.xml:**  The sysmon configuration file gets uploaded to a storage container and downloaded by all Windows 10 endpoints.
+It lives in ```files/sysmon/sysmonconfig-export.xml```.

 ### Advanced Command Line